 An untreated stye may develop into a chalazion and vice-versa (2).
 Chalazia are generally benign and self-limiting, warranting minimal medical intervention.
 But in some cases, a chalazion might not resolve and cause chronic complications.
 So, what is the suitable treatment and prevention of chalazion in children?

 This post tells you about chalazion in children, its possible causes, diagnosis, complications, treatment, and prevention.

 Why Does Chalazion Occur In Children?

 Small oil glands called meibomian glands within the eyelids’ margins secrete oil to lubricate the eye surface and prevent it from drying out.
 When one or more of these glands get blocked, oil begins to build up inside them.
 It leads to the formation of a chalazion, a lump visible on the eyelid.
 It is why chalazion is also known as a meibomian cyst.

 A chalazion is painless, but if left untreated, the oil build-up can rupture the gland.
 It is red and the swelling causes concern to the child and parents.
 Upon rupture, the leaked oil can irritate the eye and the eyelid, making the eye red, swollen, and painful (3).

 What Are The Risk Factors For Chalazion In Children?

 - Eyelid hygiene and care: Studies show that the collection and deposition of debris or foreign bodies on the eyelids can cause chalazion development.
-Regular cleaning of eyelids to remove any deposits can help prevent chalazion.
+Regular cleaning and washing of eyelids to remove any deposits can help prevent chalazion.

 - Hormonal changes: Tween and teens experience rapid changes in androgen hormone, especially around puberty.
 These changes increase the production and secretion of sebum from the meibomian glands, increasing the risk of developing a chalazion.